NevinAF/bga-ts-template/README.md

 Running `npm run init` will create modifiable files which can be used to create game specific code.
 Depending on what arguments are included, different files will be generated.
 The following is a list of all possible command line arguments.

 > On its own (including the required arguments), `npm run init` will not generate any files.
 All configuration are opt-in.

+The following, in order, should always be the first arguments listed:

+- `YourGameName`: The upper camel case (pascal case) name of the game.
+This should exactly match what you used to create the game on BGA studio.
+	Example: "YourGameName", "HeartsTutorial"
+- `developers`: String used to populate the header of all generated files.
+This should contain names and emails.
+	Example: "John Doe johndoe@gmail.com, Bob Smith thebuilder@cox.net".
+- *(optional)* `source`: The folder where the source files are located relative to the BGA project folder.
+If not specified, the source folder will be `./source`.
+Note that this does not need to be included in the project folder.
+Example: `../src`.

 ### `--typescript`